This is a past event. Its details are archived for historical purposes.

 Rockefeller Hall, Asian Studies Lounge

-The fourth Cornell Classical Chinese Colloquium of the Fall 2018 semester will be given by Professor Norman Kutcher from Syracuse University on Friday, November 30 3:30-5:30 in the Asian Studies Lounge of Rockefeller Hall.
-Topic and description TBA.
+The fourth and final Cornell Classical Chinese Colloquium of the Fall 2018 semester will be given by Professor Norman Kutcher from Syracuse University on Friday, November 30 3:30-5:30 in the Asian Studies Lounge of Rockefeller Hall.

 At each session one participant presents a text in classical or literary Chinese.
 Attendees discuss historical, literary, linguistic, and all other aspects of the text, and work together to resolve difficulties in comprehension and translation.
 Presentations include works of all sorts, from the earliest times to the twentieth century.